Chemists awarded $3.6 million to study quantum computing

 U.S. Department of Energy calls field ‘next frontier’ in the Information Age

-A group of Northwestern University chemists and engineers have been been awarded $3.6 million from the U.S. Department of Energy to support their work of creating better qubits, the smallest unit of a quantum computer.
+A group of Northwestern University chemists and engineers has been awarded $3.6 million from the U.S. Department of Energy to support their work of creating better qubits, the smallest unit of a quantum computer.

 The grant is one of 85 research awards, totaling $218 million, focused on the emerging field of Quantum Information Science (QIS), which is expected to lay the foundation for the next generation of computing and information processing.